diego-cores/backpy/README.md

 ## 🚀 Code example

-BackPy allows you to design strategies quickly and easily:
+BackPy lets you prototype and test trading strategies fast and intuitively.

 ```python